 The decision to use a relay, solenoid, or contactor largely comes down to the current carrying capacity needed, while also considering how the form factor will fit into your design footprint.

 Once you have identified which of these three types of switching products is right for your needs, taking critical requirements like operating temperatures and other environmental demands into consideration will help you further narrow down your choices.
-To find the right switching device for your needs, check out our complete collection of relays.
+To find the right switching device for your needs, check out our complete selection of relays, solenoids, and contactors.

 Here are a few top picks: